 There is concern that switching to green chemistry alternatives could lead to market failures such as market loss due to a product's poor performance, brand tarnishing and other hidden costs such as process or equipment or process changes, material incompatibility, workforce training, customer education and others.
 There is also the risk of switching to a "better bad".
 This makes stakeholders cautious and slow to make chemical management decisions.

-Price / Performance Price/performance was the most cited reason for the slow adoption of green chemistry.
+6. Price / Performance

+Price/performance was the most cited reason for the slow adoption of green chemistry.
 Entrenched chemicals of concern (COC's) have set the standard for price/performance.
 Often there are savings in a total cost analysis such as reduced hazardous waste handling and disposal.
-This can be hard to quantify for customers focused on \$/lb pricing.
-Change will continue to be slow without a concerted effort to address the trade-offs between conventional price/performance issues and "green".
+This can be hard to quantify for customers focused on \$/lb. pricing.

-6. Supply & Demand
+7. Supply & Demand